 Introduction: Alienation and Communication in High-Technology Capitalism

 Amongst scholars in what Christian Fuchs and Nick Dyer-Witheford (Fuchs 2012; Fuchs and Dyer-Witheford 2013) call Internet Studies (IS), Marx’s work on alienation has generally remained in favour.
 Its development in the field, however, has been uneven.
 Competing traditions claim alternative moments of alienation germane to their program and objects of study.
-Dissimilar interpretations of Marxian theory likewise mark the concept’s use today, with the relevance of alienation tied not only to uneven moments of production in high-technology capitalism, but to alternative traditions within Marxism.
+Dissimilar interpretations of Marxian theory likewise mark the use of alienation today, with its relevance tied not only to combined and uneven moments of production in contemporary capitalism, but to alternative traditions within Marxism.

 As I’ve argued elsewhere (Greaves 2015), Marxian IS has shown a tendency toward polarization when dealing with user-technology relationships.
-Foundational works within the field (Hardt and Negri 2000, 2004; Dean 2005, 2012; Fuchs 2013; Fuchs and Sevignani 2013) locate agential power entirely with digital proletarians or the technological, which acts as a proxy for capitalist command.
+The field oscillates between an instrumental relation to technological change (Hardt and Negri 2000, 2004) and a determining technology that acts as a proxy of capital (Dean 2005, 2012; Fuchs 2013; Fuchs and Sevignani 2013).
 The operative distinction in theories of alienation in Marxian IS is likewise found in the dominating power of one pole within human-technology relationships.
 This is perhaps to be expected, as the problem of subject and object is the pivot upon which Marx’s theory of alienated activity turns.

-Discussion of these interpretative differences, concerning the estrangement of the object and the objectification of the subject within Marxian IS, will be predominant in this essay’s middle sections.
-Before this, however, I begin with some general remarks on alienation in Marx’s writing, developed through readings of the “Economic and Philosophical Manuscripts (1844)”, the fifteenth chapter of Capital Volume One, and “Results of the Immediate Process of Production”.
-I argue that alienation and alienated activity are essential to understanding Marx’s conception of technology as an active relation determined by class conflict.
-In developing this reading I also draw from labour-process theory’s design critique of industrial technology—specifically, Noble’s (2011) contention that the form of alienated activity in production is determined in struggle between the working class, capitalists and their representatives.
-The autonomist Marxist concept of ‘cycles of struggles’ is then introduced to capture historical circumstances through which alienation proceeds, what I’m calling cycles of alienation.
+I discuss interpretative differences concerning the estrangement of the object and the objectification of the subject within Marxian IS in this essay’s middle sections.
+Before this, however, I begin with some general remarks on alienation in Marx, developed through readings of the Economic and Philosophic Manuscripts of 1844, the fifteenth chapter of Capital Volume One, “Machinery and Large-Scale Industry”, and an originally unpublished chapter of Capital “Results of the Immediate Process of Production”.
+I argue that alienation and alienated activity are essential to understanding Marx’s conception of machinery as an active relation determined by class struggle.
+In developing this reading I also draw from labour-process theory’s design critique of industrial technology—specifically, implications from David Noble’s work (2011) and elsewhere that suggest that the form of alienated activity in production is determined in struggle between the working class and capital.
+I introduce the autonomist-Marxist concept of ‘cycles of struggles’ to capture the historical circumstances through which alienation proceeds, what I term ‘cycles of alienation.’

-With the cycles of alienation concept in place, I review prominent theories of alienation in digital-communication technology.
-Rooted in political economy, what I term foreclosure theory seeks to identify the capitalist codification of technology through the relations of production.
-Co-development appears here as economic subordination and political subjugation.
-The activity of users is oriented and/or captured by processes of accumulation that exceed their control.
-The agency of digital proletarians, manifest in lines of technological development, is here displaced in favour of an economistic critique of the relations of production, in which capital’s ownership determines the form of technology and alienated activity.
+With the cycles of alienation concept in place, I review prominent theories concerning alienation and digital-communication technology.
+What I term foreclosure theory, rooted in political economy, identifies capital’s codification of technology through the relations of production.
+The co-development of proletarian user and technology appears in foreclosurist positions as economic subordination and political subjugation, as technology acts as proxy for the command of capital.
+The activity of users is oriented and/or captured by processes of capital accumulation that exceed their control.
+The agency of digital proletarians, manifest in lines of technological development, is here displaced in favour of an economistic critique, in which capital’s ownership determines the form of technology and alienated activity.